mohithkaranth/project/README.md

-Hi this is an introduction
+Hi this is an introduction to the data science course [link](google.com)
-[link](google.com)